seizethedave/cattle/DESIGN.md

     * Run it.
 * After some time:
     * An operator can interrogate each host's status by issuing a status command given the execution ID, which can be used to reach out to each host and peer into the execution folder ...
+    * But the cattle process on that remote host may or may not be running.
+It needs to do some form of lazily spinning up a host that synchronizes and provides access to the data files in there.

 ## Privileges